 The FRC inspected 8 audits at Tier 2 firms and 8 at Tier 3 firms in 2024/25.
 Specific pass rates aren’t broken out numerically in the overview report with the same granularity as Tier 1 results, but the FRC’s assessment is clear: many Tier 2 and Tier 3 firms are still not delivering adequate quality on PIE audits.

-Findings at Tier 2 and Tier 3 firms overlap with Tier 1 themes (impairment, journals testing) but also include areas less common at larger firms: ethics and independence issues and going concern deficiencies appeared across multiple non-Tier 1 inspections.
-These are precisely the areas where non-Big 4 firms lack the centralised methodology support that larger firms build into their audit platforms.
+Findings at Tier 2 and Tier 3 firms overlap with Tier 1 themes (impairment, journals testing) but also include areas less common at larger firms: ethics and independence issues plus going concern deficiencies appeared across multiple non-Tier 1 inspections.
+In our experience, these are the areas where mid-tier firms lack the centralised methodology support that larger firms build into their audit platforms.
 A Tier 1 firm can push a going concern workflow update to every engagement team via a standardised audit tool.
-A Tier 3 firm relies on the engagement partner knowing ISA 570 well enough to build the assessment from scratch.
+A Tier 3 firm relies on the engagement partner (EP) knowing ISA 570 well enough to build the assessment from scratch.

 SoQM maturity varies significantly among these firms.
 The FRC found that most Tier 2 firms and all Tier 3 firms need substantial improvements in the design and operation of their quality management systems under ISQM (UK) 1.
-Several firms are still in the process of major investment and change.
+Several firms are still mid-build on major investment and change.

 The FRC’s ICAEW monitoring data reinforces this picture.
 ICAEW’s QAD reviewed 401 audit firms and 790 audits in 2025, covering a much broader population than the FRC’s PIE-focused sample.
 ICAEW reported that while good audit work exists across its registered firms, some continue to struggle with factors including staff retention, which directly affects audit quality on complex engagements.